Genability/java-client-tutorial/README.md

 4. [Savings Analysis](http://developer.genability.com/documentation/api-reference/switch-api/savings-analysis/) - `/rest/v1/accounts/analysis`

 ##Usage
+1. Create a Genability App from [Genability Explorer](https://apps.genability.com/profile/organizations/current)
+2. Export your app ID and app key to `APP_ID` and `APP_KEY` environment variables, respectively.
-1. Download the [Java client library](/Genability/genability-java) and install it using `mvn:install`.
+3. Download the [Java client library](/Genability/genability-java) and install it using `mvn:install`.
-2. Download the tutorial app and install it using `mvn:install`.
+4. Download the tutorial app and install it using `mvn:install`.
-3. Run the app using `mvn exec:java`.
+5. Run the app using `mvn exec:java`.

 In summary: